sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 domainprefix/name
 ```

 Where both "domainprefix" and "name" MUST each be either an NR-LDH label or a U-label as defined by {{RFC5890}}, and "name" also MUST be a unique name within the namespace defined by the "domainprefix".
-Use of a prefix in this way allows for a name to be used initially in the private use range.
+Use of a prefix in this way allows for a name to be used in the private use range.
 This is consistent with the guidance in {{BCP178}}.

 {: #iana-review-guidelines}
 ### Expert Review Guidelines